palsbo/SomfyMatterESP32/README.md

 # SomfyMatter

 An ESP32 based controller for Somfy RTS blinds.
+It is based on Matter and can be paired with all major home automation systems.
 Hardware used: LILYGO Lora32
 Software is based on the greate work: SomfyMQTT by Rudi Radmaker (https://github.com/ruedli/SomfyMQTT) When using Arduino IDE: